0xAX/linux-insides/Timers/linux-timers-6.md

 x86_64 related clock sources
 --------------------------------------------------------------------------------

-This is sixth part of the [chapter](https://proninyaroslav.gitbooks.io/linux-insides-ru/content/Timers/index.html) which describes timers and time management related stuff in the Linux kernel.
-In the previous [part](https://proninyaroslav.gitbooks.io/linux-insides-ru/content/Timers/timers-5.html) we saw `clockevents` framework and now we will continue to dive into time management related stuff in the Linux kernel.
-This part will describe implementation of [x86](https://en.wikipedia.org/wiki/X86) architecture related clock sources (more about `clocksource` concept you can read in the [second part](https://proninyaroslav.gitbooks.io/linux-insides-ru/content/Timers/timers-2.html) of this chapter).
+This is sixth part of the [chapter](https://0xax.gitbooks.io/linux-insides/content/Timers/index.html) which describes timers and time management related stuff in the Linux kernel.
+In the previous [part](https://0xax.gitbooks.io/linux-insides/content/Timers/linux-timers-5.html) we saw `clockevents` framework and now we will continue to dive into time management related stuff in the Linux kernel.
+This part will describe implementation of [x86](https://en.wikipedia.org/wiki/X86) architecture related clock sources (more about `clocksource` concept you can read in the [second part](https://0xax.gitbooks.io/linux-insides/content/Timers/linux-timers-2.html) of this chapter).'

 First of all we must know what clock sources may be used at `x86` architecture.
 It is easy to know from the [sysfs](https://en.wikipedia.org/wiki/Sysfs) or from content of the `/sys/devices/system/clocksource/clocksource0/available_clocksource`.
 The `/sys/devices/system/clocksource/clocksourceN` provides two special files to achieve this: